jonghall/invoiceAnalysisV2/other-scripts.md

                         COS Instance CRN to use for file upload.
   --COS_BUCKET COS_BUCKET
                         COS Bucket name to use for file upload.
+  --sendgrid, --no-sendgrid
+                        Send file to email distribution list using SendGrid.
   --sendGridApi SENDGRIDAPI
                         SendGrid ApiKey used to email output.
   --sendGridTo SENDGRIDTO